StrangeRanger/linux-security-scripts/README.md

 ### Downloading

-All you need to do is download the repository.
-There are no binaries or anything to install.
+All you need to do is download this repository to your local machine:

 `git clone https://github.com/StrangeRanger/linux-security-scripts`

 ## Usage

+> [!NOTE]
-A majority of the scripts will require root privilege to be executed:
+> Some of the scripts in this repository require root privileges to run.
+You can run the scripts with the `sudo` command to give them the necessary permissions.

+You can run the scripts in this repository by using the following command:

-`sudo ./[script name]` OR `sudo bash [script name]`
+`./[script name]` OR `bash [script name]`

 ## Tested On